Sawbones: Exploding Teeth

 Is that it?

 And a lot of them tend to say the same thing.
+It's hard to imagine.

-It's hard to imagine that you could ever build up enough pressure from gas inside a tooth to make a tooth actually explode.
+that you could ever build up enough pressure from gas inside a tooth to make a tooth actually explode.

-Even a disease tooth is really hard and strong.
+Even a diseased tooth is really hard and strong.
+That's what they think.

 So they can't, so they say that the gas explanation just does not feel plausible.

-Now, I don't think anybody's ever tried to recreate this like Mythbuster style, like make a fake human human tooth and then put gas inside it and then see if they could blow it up from the inside.
+Now, I don't think anybody's ever tried to recreate this like Mythbuster style, like make a fake human tooth and then put gas inside it and then see if they could blow it up from the inside.

-I don't know, but most people think that it's probably not true.
+I don't know.
+But most people think that it's probably not true.

 Another option, though, that might be true is what about other stuff that's in your mouth?

-Oh, maybe having a cavity drilled in a filling placed was already something we were doing at this point in history.
+Like, maybe even back then, we did dental fillings.
+Oh, maybe it's a having a cavity drilled and a filling placed was already something we were doing at this point in history.

 So, is it possible that it had something to do with what the materials we used to make those early fillings out of?